-In the meantime, keep in touch!
-You can find us on Facebook as Mpala Research Centre, and on Twitter and Instagram as @MpalaLive.
-With questions related to science, curricula, or life at Mpala, contact our current Princeton in Africa Fellows (education@mpala.org or science@mpala.org), and for logistics and to plan your next visit, reach out to our Logistics Manager, Cosmas Nzomo (stay@mpala. org).
+With questions related to bookings, or life at Mpala, please contact our Guest Relations Officer, Sheila Njoroge (sheila.njoroge@mpala.org), for Logistics, Catering, Accommodation, Customs, Immigration matters and to plan your next visit, reach out to our Logistics Manager, Cosmas Nzomo (cosmas.nzomo@mpala.org).
 If you have any further questions, don't hesitate to reach out to our staff - a full list of contacts can be found at the end of this document.